Creating a Career Development Plan: Tips and Strategies

 Write down an action Plan

-When you have created your short-term personal career development plan, create a list of actionable steps that are necessary to accomplish each objective.
+When you’ve created your short-term career development plan, create an actionable plan of the steps required to achieve each objective.

 Plan an actionable one that includes: